angarsky/diveintopython/learn/variables_and_types/string-overall.md

 # Output: The two strings are not equal.
 ```

-< operator: This operator checks if the first string is less than the second string in lexicographical order.
+The `<` operator: checks if the first string is less than the second string in lexicographical order.

 ```python
 str1 = "mango"